antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 The most important parameter for the t-SNE algorithm is the perplexity value.
 The perplexity parameter controls the balance between a focus on preserving local details or global structures of the data.
 When R2 receives the request to calculate the t-SNE map for a dataset, it immediately calculates and stores the t-SNE maps with different perplexity values.
-The resulting maps can be found under de setting _Version_.
+The resulting maps can be found under the setting _Version_.
 It is also possible to show all the available perplexity maps for the dataset at the same time.

 * Set *Version* to the value **all**.